Simplicity – Chastity – Obedience

 For most of the history of Christendom, it has been readily acknowledged that voluntary adherence the “Evangelical Counsels” of Poverty, Chastity, and Obedience helps us to to devote ourselves to the service of God.
 Yet, for most of us, it is also true that our Lord calls us to serve amidst the practical necessities of living in a Secular Society, and while continuing to honor already-made covenants to spouse and family.

-So, to complement the previously posted, non-monastic Rule, here is a possible adaptation of those ancient counsels of Poverty, Chastity, and obedience :
+So, to complement the previously posted, non-monastic Rule, here is a suggested non-monastic adaptation of those ancient counsels of Poverty, Chastity, and obedience :

 + Poverty is emphasized through a promise of Simplicity.
 Regardless of financial status, Simplicity is understood as staying constantly mindful that our real treasure is not of this world and that we are simply stewards of God’s gifts and provision.
 We are called to devote both time and the fruit of our labor to the service of God, to be contented with what is necessary for our own use, and to actively avoid inappropriate priorities or distractions.
 If our treasure is truly in heaven, we avoid temptation to idolatry and are freed to serve God rather than mammon.
 Simplicity of heart helps us to find joy and peace in Christ, who is, and must be, our heart’s true treasure.
 (Mt 6:24 / Lk 16:13 / Mt 13:44 / Lk 18:22)